-Input for a DWH is extracted from different systems of the enterprise that can include current or historical data.
-The main goal of DWH is, to be able to handle bulk data, to establish a relationship across the systems, and use the end product for Analytical & Reporting purposes.
+Input for a DWH is extracted from different enterprise systems that can include current or historical data.
+DWH's main goal is to handle bulk data, establish a relationship across the systems, and use the end product for Analytical & Reporting purposes.

-Usually, data is gathered from the Input sources, a clean-up is done to avoid redundancy and inaccurate junk data, staged, Integrated and Loaded on to the database, where the database can contain different schema based on the categorical groups of the given data.
-Schema is a model or specific format, applied for all the data in DWH, irrespective of their source formatting.
+Usually, data is gathered from the Input sources, a clean-up is done to avoid redundancy, and inaccurate junk data is staged, Integrated, and Loaded onto the database, where the database can contain different schema based on the categorical groups of the given data.
+Schema is a model or specific format applied for all the data in DWH, irrespective of their source formatting.

-DWH makes it uncomplicated in terms of time consumption, as all the data is situated in one location, instead of multiple sources.
-Since all the data are transformed into a single schema, DWH has well defined and accurate data, with minimum or zero redundancy.
-Business professionals, who have constant need to make business decisions, need not go through the hassle to research and gather information anymore.
+DWH makes it uncomplicated in terms of time consumption, as all the data is situated in one location instead of multiple sources.
+Since all the data are transformed into a single schema, DWH has well-defined and accurate data with minimum or zero redundancy.
+Business professionals, who constantly need to make business decisions, need not go through the hassle of researching and gathering information anymore.
 A data warehouse can be used as a one-stop solution.

-Data Warehousing can be implemented in any area that has the need for frequent decision making to be done, in order to have constant growth in their business.
+Data Warehousing can be implemented in any area that needs frequent decision-making to be done to have constant growth in their business.